 Pre-owned Omega Planet Ocean watches often retain value, typically selling for at least a few thousand dollars when in excellent condition.
 As with all previously owned luxury watches, value is determined on a case by case basis, with a number of contributing factors including age, rarity, condition, the current market value, and more in mind.
 Omega Planet Ocean watches offered with original paperwork and/or presentation boxes are typically worth more than those without.

-If you own an Omega Planet Ocean watch and want to sell it for the best price possible, we can help by eliminating guesswork and targeting interested, prequalified buyers who are actively looking for pre-owned Omega Planet Ocean models like yours.
+If you own an Omega Planet Ocean watch and want to sell your watch for the best price possible, Worthy can help by eliminating guesswork and targeting interested, prequalified buyers who are actively looking for pre-owned Omega Planet Ocean models like yours.

 ©2011-2023 Worthy, Inc. All rights reserved.